 Depending on your specific rent protection insurance policy, your provider may also offer full or partial rent payment to cover a fixed period of time while your property is unoccupied following a successful eviction.
-For example, TheHouseShop’s Rent Protection Insurance will cover you for 75% of the rent for up to 2 months after vacant possession has been gained – giving you the time to find new tenants without losing out on too much additional income (for more information about TheHouseShop’s offering, give them a call on 0800 048 8910).
+For example, you could be entitled to 75% of the rent for up to 2 months after vacant possession has been gained – giving you the time to find new tenants without losing out on too much additional income.

 How Long Before I can Make a Claim on Rent Protection Insurance?